-And here’s The Maestro’s side of the bed with lots of books about music.
+And here’s my husband’s side of the bed with lots of books about music.

 5. Choose photos and artwork that represent your relationship with your spouse

 Before I redid the room, I had a lot of photos of the kids in there.
 But I decided that I really wanted the room to be just about me and my husband.
 About us.
-I have plenty of photos of the kids all over the house, and I have very few of just The Maestro and me.
+I have plenty of photos of the kids all over the house, and I have very few of just me and my husband.

 I had already used up my budget, so I just used our wedding and engagement photos that were already framed from 16 years ago.
 I am hoping to get a few more recent pictures of the two of us in there soon, though.
 The only other artwork currently in the room is the painting of the temple where we were married and the other painting of Christ above the nightstands.